- Duration: 3 years

 Two courses are required on this topic.
 The fundamental perspectives in these courses place the PhD specialization and the PhD thesis within the context of scholarly work, and the students can develop their understanding and be enabled to document the larger horizon within which the research takes part.

-PHD900 (5 ECTS) is mandatory for all students.
-This course focuses on basic questions in the study of and research in the areas of Religion and Values.
+PHD901 (5 ECTS) and PHD902 are mandatory for all students.
+These courses focuse on basic questions in the study of and research in the areas of Religion and Values.

 Methodology (10 ECTS)